isabelle-ag/3040-A2/README.md

 ## Purpose

-This README provides step-by-step instructions on how to host a resume on GitHub Pages.
+This guide provides step-by-step instructions on how to host a resume on GitHub Pages, based on the process described in Modern Technical Writing by Andrew Etter.
 By following these instructions, you'll be able to showcase your resume online using GitHub's free hosting service.

 ## Prerequisites